Tornado outbreak of December 10–11, 2021: Impact and aftermath

 Local National Weather Service operations were impacted during the outbreak, forcing two offices to briefly suspend operations.
-The power outages caused by the storms resulted in the National Weather Service's Paducah office temporarily transferring warning responsibilities for its County Warning Area to the agency's Springfield, Missouri office, and NOAA Weather Radio stations operated by the Paducah office temporarily went off-the-air in parts of the state during the outbreak.
+The power outages caused by the storms resulted in the National Weather Service's Paducah office temporarily transferring warning responsibilities for its County Warning Area to the agency's Springfield, Missouri, office, and NOAA Weather Radio stations operated by the Paducah office temporarily went off-the-air in parts of the state during the outbreak.
 Employees at the National Weather Service's St. Louis office, located in Weldon Spring, were forced to take shelter and temporarily suspend operations as an EF3 tornado passed just south of the facility around 7:45 p.m.
 CST on December 10.

-In Arkansas, a semi-trailer truck overturned on the northbound lane of Interstate 555 in Poinsett County (southwest of Trumann), due to straight-line winds associated with the supercell; natural gas that was being carried inside the truck leaked onto the highway, resulting in the closure of both lanes of the highway for most of the evening.
+In Arkansas, a semi-trailer truck overturned on the northbound lane of I-555 in Poinsett County (southwest of Trumann), due to straight-line winds associated with the supercell; natural gas that was being carried inside the truck leaked onto the highway, resulting in the closure of both lanes of the highway for most of the evening.

 In Indiana, damage was mostly limited to power outages from the storms and trees falling into houses and onto vehicles, with only one person being hospitalized.
 At least 17,000 Duke Energy customers, 12,500 AES Indiana customers, 12,500 Indiana Michigan Power Co. customers, and 1,300 South Central Indiana REMC customers lost power due to the storms.

 In Tennessee, more than 130,000 people were left without power in the state as a result of the storms.
 TVA infrastructure was damaged in West Tennessee, resulting in power loss for all of Decatur and southern Henderson counties.
 Power remained out in Decatur County into the next week, resulting in the county school system being closed the whole week.
 A tree fell on a home in Shelby, resulting in a non-tornadic fatality.